noah-nuebling/mac-mouse-fix/Notes/notes.md

 ## On changing Bundle ID to com.nuebling.mac-mouse-fixxx

-On 13.09.2020, right after publishing MMF 3.0.0 Beta 1, I started seeing weird errors saying "Change your bundle identifier to a unique string to try again".
+On 13.09.2022, right after publishing MMF 3.0.0 Beta 1, I started seeing weird errors saying "Change your bundle identifier to a unique string to try again".
 I thought I might be able to fix this by enrolling in the Developer Program, so I did, but it didn't help.
 Tried other solutions from SO but nothing helped.
 The only fix was to change the Bundle ID.
 So I changed it from com.nuebling.mac-mouse-fix -> com.nuebling.mac-mouse-fixxx.
 I also changed the Helper and Accomplice Bundle IDs accordingly.

+Edit: On 16.09.2022, I changed it back to com.nuebling.mac-mouse-fix and it works!
+The weird Apple errors are gone.
+This is great because the change did break some of the previous-version-cleanup stuff in HelperServices

 Also see NotePlan note [[MMF - Scraps - Distribution through Developer Program]]

 ## On Code Signing Certificates

-Edit: We enrolled noah.n.developer@gmail.com in the Apple Developer Program on 13.09.2022 which might change how we need to handle all of this!
+Edit: We enrolled noah.n.developer@gmail.com in the Apple Developer Program on 13.09.2022 which might change how we need to handle this!
+But I think it's still a really good idea to import the code signing assets from the Apple Note "noah.n.developer - Apple ID and Code Signing Assets Export (05.08.2022)" before building and signing the app

 Edit: I saved the code signing identity in the Apple Note "noah.n.developer - Apple ID and Code Signing Assets Export (05.08.2022)"